qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

        shouldFailValidation $ mkPlace (City "") (Country "")
 ```

+This is a fair amount of code, let's look at some of the aspects that we believe
+make this more, and in some places less, glanceable.

 ## Some tests don't require an action

-Heuristics are a
+Heuristics are flexible, and made for quick decisions.
+We make use of that
+flexibility here, by quickly going against the grain of a heuristice we

-TODO Describe invariant heuristic (no action and expected outcome).
-Instead a
+described earlier: [Test name describes action and expected
+result](/2021/07/27/tdd-naming-tests.html).

+Look at the "it is never empty" test.
+There is no action and expected outcome,
-relation that always holds. (it is never empty). as alluded to in naming test
+but a relation that always holds.
+We call this the _invariant heuristic_.
-post (@@link).
+Apologies for the easter egg of a heurstic-in-a-heuristic, we may write about
+the invarariant heuristic properly at some point.

-`noEmptyFields` is an example of a test that is so glanceable that the test name does not add much. (see [test naming post](/2021/07/27/tdd-naming-tests.html)
+`noEmptyFields` is an example of a test that is so glanceable that the test name does not add much.

 Seeing this code again, I realise "converts itself" is not a great name.
+"Human
-"Human readable text is never empty" is better.
-In the best `Haskell` tradition I used a one letter name for the `Place` value.
+readable text is never empty" is better.
+In the best `Haskell` tradition I used
+a one letter name for the `Place` value.
 No clue why I called it `e` now.
+Maybe
-Maybe for expected?
-Let's name it place, that reads better in the tests' call site:
+for expected value?
+Let's name it `place`, that reads better in the tests' call
+site:

 ```haskell
    describe "Human readable text" do